JeSappelleRoot/PDFTool/README.md

 ## About splitting

 PDFTool can split a specific page of a PDF file.
-You can also use the word `all` to specify at PDFTool you want to extract all pages in single PDF.
+You can also use the keyword `all` to specify at PDFTool you want to extract all pages in single PDF.

 Usage examples :
-- Split the 3th page of a document
+- Split and extract the 3th page of a document
-`PDFTool.py -split --splitIn /home/Doe/file.pdf --splitOut /home/Doe/splitted.pdf --num 3`
+`PDFTool.py -split --splitIn /home/Doe/file.pdf --splitOut /home/Doe/resultFolder/ --num 3`
 - Split all pages of a document
 `PDFTool.py -split --splitIn /home/Doe/file.pdf --splitOut /home/Doe/resultFolder/ --num all`

-**If you want to split all pages of a PDF files, `--splitOut` argument must be a folder destination, PDFTool create a PDF for each pages**
+PDFTool will automaticly named the extract page by number of the needed page :
+-Page_2.pdf for the 2nd page
+-Page_5.pdf for the 5th page
+**Easy Peasy !**

+**The `--splitOut` argument must be a destination folder** **The split function can't work with entire folder, which contains multiple PDF files**

 ## About extraction